Will Custom Orthotics help my Kids Flat Feet?

 A flat foot means the foot is unstable and has a collapsed arch.
 If left untreated over time, it can cause the leg to rotate inward.
-This can lead to joints, muscles, tendons and ligaments becoming strained and overworked, which can lead to lower back and knee problems.
-It is good to catch it early
+This can lead to joints, muscles, tendons and ligaments become strained and overworked, which can lead to lower back and knee problems.
+It is good to catch it early.

 It is important to know what to look for so you can treat it at the onset.
 Most often two to five-year-old’s won’t complain of pain, but they might rub their leg or shin area, as these muscles control the foot.